allegro/json-avro-converter/README.md

 [![Build Status](https://travis-ci.org/allegro/json-avro-converter.svg?branch=master)](https://travis-ci.org/allegro/json-avro-converter)

-JSON to Avro conversion tool designed to make migration to Avro easier.
-Includes simple command line validator.
+This project is a JSON to Avro conversion tool designed to make migration to Avro easier.
+It includes a simple command line validator.

 ## Motivation

 Apache Avro ships with some very advanced and efficient tools for reading and writing binary Avro but their support for JSON to Avro conversion is unfortunately limited and requires wrapping fields with type declarations if you have some optional fields in your schema.
-This tool is supposed to help with migrating project from using JSON to Avro without having to modify JSON data if it conforms to the JSON schema.
+This tool is supposed to help with migrating projects from using JSON to Avro without having to modify JSON data if it conforms to the JSON schema.

 ## JSON2Avro Converter

 ### Features

-* conversion binary JSON to binary Avro
+* conversion of binary JSON to binary Avro
-* conversion binary JSON to GenericData.Record
+* conversion of binary JSON to GenericData.Record
-* conversion binary JSON to Avro generated Java classes
+* conversion of binary JSON to Avro generated Java classes
-* conversion binary Avro to binary JSON
+* conversion of binary Avro to binary JSON
 * optional field support (unions do not require wrapping)
 * unknown fields that are not declared in schema are ignored